 Later Postings – not yet known

-20 December 1968 – Discharged from the RAAF, final Posting at Headquarters Support Command Melbourne, and his Rank was Group Captain.
+20 December 1968 – Discharged from the RAAF, final Posting at Headquarters Support Command Melbourne, at the Rank of Group Captain.
 (Reference – WW2 Nominal Roll online)

 Return to top